hansroh/skitai/README.rst

 Change Log
 ===========

+- 0.27.6a (Dec 2018)

+  - rename directory decorative to tasks
+  - change from skital.saddle.contrib.decorative to skital.saddle.contrib.tasks

-- 0.27.5 (May 2018)
+- 0.27.5 (Dec 2018)

-  - can add websocket opening/closing paramters
+  - fix bugs

 - 0.27.3 (May 2018)